NYIT Selected to Participate in Epicenter’s Pathways to Innovation Program

 Forbearance: Permits the temporary cessation of repayments of loans, allowing an extension of time for making loan payments, or accepting smaller loan payments than were previously scheduled.

 Grace Period: A period of time that begins when a loan recipient ceases to be enrolled at least half-time and ends when the repayment period starts.
-Loan principal need not be paid and generally interest does not accrue during this period.
+Loan principal need not be paid during this period.

 Grant: A type of financial aid that does not have to be repaid.